-I did some research online and found out they aren’t a moss at all, but a type of algae and its botanical name is Aegagropila linnaei.
-They naturally occur in cool lakes in Japan and Iceland where they are a protected species, as they are endangered.
-Marimo is a Japanese word that means “seaweed ball” and they are considered good luck.
-They are a solid ball of algae growing out from the center, they grow extremely slowly, and in the home probably won’t grow any larger than a 2-3″ ball.
+I did some research online and found out it isn’t moss.
+It is a type of algae and its botanical name is Aegagropila linnaei.
+They occur in cool lakes in Japan and Iceland where they are a protected species.
+Marimo is a Japanese word that means “seaweed ball” and it is thought to bring good luck.
+It is a solid ball of algae growing out from the center.
+In the home, it won’t grow any larger than a 2-3″ ball and is slow growing.

 P.S.
-I never found the stand for the carafe but did find a stand for a larger pyrex container.
-Also, I had to move it out of the carafe as it was getting too large to be able to get out of the carafe.
-I didn’t want to have to ever break it, so I moved it to a bowl, which you can see at the top of the page.
+I never found the stand for the carafe but did find a stand for a larger Pyrex container.
+Also, I had to move it out of the carafe as it was getting too large to be able to get it out.
+I didn’t want to have to break it, so I moved it to a bowl, which you can see at the top of the page.

 Have a great week!